bveyseloglu/TI-MSP430-Basics/README.md

-# MSP430-Basics
+## MSP430-Basics
-Basic tutorials for Texas Instruments MSP430, both Assembly and C.
+Basic tutorials for Texas Instruments MSP430FR5969, both Assembly and C. These are my laboratory work for Microprocessor I course.

-# Development Environment
+## Development Environment
-This repo was made for MSP430FR5969.
 Codes were tested on Code Composer Studio 7.